 Character Development Writing Exercise

-Now that you know everything about developing characters, let’s put your new knowledge to practice!
-Use the creative writing exercise below to practice developing a strong character.
+Now that you know everything about developing characters, let's put your new knowledge to practice!
+Use the creative writing exercise below to practice bringing your characters to life!

 And if you're to create a character sketch for your novel, check out our guide on how to create a character sketch with Scrivener.

 Good luck and happy writing!

 What is your favorite characterization tip above?
 Are there any I missed?
 Let me know in the comments.

 Let’s put your character development to use with this creative writing prompt:

 - Choose one of the character types above and spend five minutes sketching out their character using the character sketch template above (Character Name, type, one-sentence summary, goals, conflicts).